 A survey of the structure and function of the human body.
 Concurrent registration in BIO103L is required.
-(Three hours lecture, three hours laboratory.
-A student may not receive credit for both BIO 121 and 103.
+(A student may not receive credit for both BIO 121 and 103.
 Does not apply to the major or minor.)
 Students are strongly encouraged to take CHM 102 or another chemistry course before taking this class.